ibm-mas/gitops-demo/README.md

 ## Prerequisites

  - An AWS Account with [ROSA](https://console.aws.amazon.com/rosa/home) support enabled.
- - An access key and secret access key for calling AWS Secrets manager (configure [here](https://us-east-1.console.aws.amazon.com/iam/home#/security_credentials?section=IAM_credentials)).
+ - An AWS access key (configure [here](https://us-east-1.console.aws.amazon.com/iam/home#/security_credentials?section=IAM_credentials)).
+The key will be used for AWS Secret Manager CRUD operations, to create a ROSA cluster and to create DocumentDB instance.
+It must have sufficient permissions to perform all of these tasks.
  - Docker (or equivalent) installed on your local machine (for running the MAS CLI image)
  - An IBM Entitlement Key.
 Access [Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) using your IBMId to obtain your entitlement key.
  - A MAS License File.
 Access [IBM License Key Center](https://licensing.subscribenet.com/control/ibmr/login), on the **Get Keys** menu select **IBM AppPoint Suites**.
 Select `IBM MAXIMO APPLICATION SUITE AppPOINT LIC` and on the next page fill in the information as below: